Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-on-a-budget.html.markdown

 Bringing your own accommodation in the form of a tent can really keep the costs down, and you’ll find campsites in most locations across Europe.
 The facilities can be very satisfactory: all campsites will have washrooms, and some will also have restaurants and bars.

-It's possible to camp without using a campsite: networks such as Stay in my garden and PitchUp can be a fantastic way of staying in a new location for free, at the same time as meeting people and making connections with the locals.
+It's possible to camp without using a campsite: networks such as [Welcome to my garden](https://welcometomygarden.org/) or [Camp in my garden](https://campinmygarden.com/) can be a fantastic way of staying in a new location for free, at the same time as meeting people and making connections with the locals.

 Wild camping (pitching up away from an ‘official’ campsite) can be a terrific option and gives ultimate freedom in terms of where you go, but be careful that you’re not trespassing on private land.
 Rules for wild camping: keep away from roads or houses, and don’t leave any rubbish or anything behind.